-Based on the Table 2, the largest misconception on scientific literacy of the second semester students of class A7 PGSD UPY in pre-action mapping was in material 3, namely the respiratory system, material 7 circulatory system and material 13, namely addictive substances.
-While the observation results of students' ability to communicate the concepts of science properly shown at Table 3.
+Based on the tabel above, the largest misconception on scientific literacy of the second semester students of class A7 PGSD UPY in pre-action mapping was in material 3, namely the respiratory system, material 7 circulatory system and material 13, namely addictive substances.
+While the observation results of students' ability to communicate the concepts of science properly, as follows.

-Table 3: Pre-action observation results of the ability to communicate scientific concepts.
+Table 3.
+Pre-action observation results of the ability to communicate scientific concepts.